greggman/ImHUI/README.md

 **WAT?** I'm a fan (and a sponsor) of [Dear ImGUI](https://github.com/ocornut/imgui).
 I've written a couple of articles on it including [this one](https://games.greggman.com/game/imgui-future/) and [this one](https://games.greggman.com/game/rethinking-ui-apis/)

-Lately I thought, I wonder what it would be like to try to make an HTML library that followed a similar style.
+Lately I thought, I wonder what it would be like to try to make an HTML library that followed a similar style of API.

 NOTE: This is not Dear ImGUI running in JavaScript.
 For that see [this repo](https://github.com/flyover/imgui-js).
 The difference